vwater/java-rekognition/README.md

          create access key for the above user in IAM.

-         configure access key on your desktop,just run the following command on your desttop: 'aws configure' in win cmd command line.
+         configure access key on your desktop,just run the following command on your desktop: 'aws configure' in win cmd command line.

          then enter the access key ID、secret access key、region(the region should be same S3 bucket, and the region should be reach).